mpenet/pact/README.md

 # Rationale

-Specs allow us to define contracts, why not re-using these to generate json-schema.
+Specs allow us to define contracts, why not re-using these to **generate json-schema**.
 Spec forms are just "data", should be easy right?

 Well, there are a few challenges:
 * specs can be defined as arbitrary predicates